teaguehannam/React-SASS-boilerplate/README.md

 git remote set-url origin git://
 ```

-If you have node-sass globally installed, you can get rid it
+- If you have node-sass globally installed, you can get rid it in this project
 ```console
 npm uninstall node-sass
 ```